 The HomeWork: April 27, 2021

 Welcome to the April 27, 2021 Main edition of The HomeWork, the official newsletter of California YIMBY — legislative updates, news clips, housing research and analysis, and the latest writings from the California YIMBY team.
-April is a big…
+News from Sacramento April is…

 The HomeWork: May 10, 2021

 Welcome to the May 10, 2021 Main edition of The HomeWork, the official newsletter of California YIMBY — legislative updates, news clips, housing research and analysis, and the latest writings from the California YIMBY team.
-With most first house…
+News from Sacramento With most…

 Mobility and Climate Justice: It’s Not Just About Electric Vehicles